Simultaneous High-Fidelity Single-Qubit Gates in a Spin Qubit Array: Main

 The Clifford gate set is composed solely of $X$ and $Y$ gates, each corresponding to a $\pi/2$ pulse, such that the fitted primitive gate fidelity matches the fidelity of the single-qubit $\pi/2$ gate (Methods).
-Instead of idling the qubits, we replace the identity gate $I$ in the gate set with $4 \times X$ or $0 \times X$, which is important because the dephasing time $T_{2}^{*}$ during idle periods is much shorter than the driven coherence time $T_{2}^{R}$.
+To minimize qubit idling, where they are more susceptible to dephasing noise, we replace the identity gate $I$ in the gate set with $4 \times X$ or $0 \times X$.
 Both replacements result in similar fidelities, enhancing the robustness of the gate sequences against dephasing \cite{xue_benchmarking_2019}.
-For the same reason, we minimize the idle time between primitive quantum gates to just 2~ns (see Methods).
-The qubit frequency and the amplitude for the single-qubit gates are calibrated and fine-tuned before the experiment for both rectangular and Kaiser-window pulses (Extended Data Fig.~\ref{extend:gate_calib}).
-Following these calibrations, we measure the RB decay for all five qubits using both pulse shapes, as shown in Fig.~\ref{fig2}(a).
-All qubits exhibit primitive gate fidelities $\sim99.98\%$ with the rectangular-window pulse.
-Switching to the Kaiser-window pulse increases fidelities to well above 99.99\% for all five qubits, with some reaching nearly 99.999\%.
-Interleaved RB \cite{magesan_efficient_2012} experiments confirm that the $X$ and $Y$ gates exhibit very similar performance, both achieving fidelities well above 99.99\% (Extended Data Fig.~\ref{extend:inter_rb}).
-We also perform single-qubit gate-set-tomography experiment on qubit Q$_{3}$ to get a better understanding of the detail information of the gates using two pulses (see Supplementary Materials).
+For the same reason, the idle time between primitive quantum gates is minimized to 2~ns, the hardware limit of our control equipment (see Methods).
+The qubit frequency and pulse amplitude for the single-qubit gates are calibrated and fine-tuned before the experiment (Extended Data Fig.~\ref{extend:gate_calib}).
+Following these calibrations, we measure the RB decay for all five qubits, as shown in Fig.~\ref{fig2}(a).
+All qubits reach primitive single-qubit fidelities above $99.99$\%, with some approaching $99.999$\%.
+Interleaved RB \cite{magesan_efficient_2012} confirms that the $X$ and $Y$ gates perform similarly, both achieving fidelities well above 99.99\% (Extended Data Fig.~\ref{extend:inter_rb}).

-The improved fidelity in this work, compared to previous devices with purified Silicon \cite{yoneda_quantum-dot_2018}, is in large part attributed to a reduction in microwave-induced frequency shifts (heating effects), which are more pronounced in other silicon spin qubit devices \cite{takeda_optimized_2018, takeda_fault-tolerant_2016, undseth_hotter_2023}.
-This reduction appears to result from modifications to the gate stack, including an accumulation-mode architecture with aluminum gates, in contrast to our earlier depletion-mode devices with thicker oxides and titanium-gold gate electrodes.
-Although the exact origin of these shifts remains uncertain \cite{undseth_hotter_2023}, we observe a significant suppression in the present device (Extended Fig.~\ref{extend:heating_shift}).